Tampa mayor addresses maskless fans after Super Bowl

 It wasn’t clear on Monday how many citations the city handed out, if any.

-The mayor noted that there had been no major spikes in COVID-19 cases following the fall Stanley Cup win by the Tampa Bay Lightning hockey team and outdoor celebrations surrounding that victory.
+The mayor cited the fall Stanley Cup win by the Tampa Bay Lightning hockey team – and the fan celebrations surrounding that – as evidence that it’s possible for folks to party outdoors without spreading the virus.

 ”We didn’t see those spikes after the Stanley Cup events,” she said.